cryptocopycats/mooncats/coolcats/README.md

 to draw all-black sun glasses in 12x3 size.

-Tip: Use the print buttoin to export the pixel art into a ready-to-cut-n-paste matrix.
+Tip: Use the print button to export the sun glasses into a ready-to-cut-n-paste pixel matrix.

 Let's try: